On order of vanishing of characteristic elements: Elliptic curves over local fields

 we have short exact sequences

 for $j\geq 0$.
 For $j\geq 1$, these sequences and our induction hypothesis immediately yield When $j=0$, the short exact sequence reads as

-Again, by our induction hypothesis, the order of vanishing of the rightmost term is zero.
-By identifying $C$ with $\Gal\big(K(\sqrt[p^\infty]{\alpha_{d-1}})/K\big)$, we see that the order of vanishing of leftmost term is also zero by the initial $d=2$ case. \epf
+Again, by our induction hypothesis, the order of vanishing of the term on the right is zero.
+By identifying $Z$ with $\Gal\big(K^\cyc(\sqrt[p^\infty]{\alpha_{d-1}})/K^\cyc\big)$, we see that the order of vanishing of the leftmost term is also zero by the initial $d=2$ case. \epf